8base/Documentation/docs/projects/backend/8base-console-custom-functions-resolvers.md

 ## Resolver Arguments

-To learn about the arguments that are passed to resolvers, review [Custom Function Arguments](/projects/backend/custom-functions/#custom-function-arguments).
+To learn about the arguments that are passed to resolvers, see [Custom Function Arguments](/projects/backend/custom-functions/#custom-function-arguments).

 ## Resolver Response

-The value returned by a resolver is allowed two properties: _data_ and _errors_.
+The value returned by a resolver is allowed two properties: `data` and `errors`.
 The format of the data property should conform to the schema defined in the `schema.graphql` file.

 ```javascript
 return {